 We scoured our listings for the coolest warehouses in NYC.
 After all, warehouses make incredible film and photo locations, as well as great places to throw the perfect dance party or yoga workshop.
 They’re big.
 They’re airy.
-They all have a “vibe” –– ranging from industrial “antique” to creatively romantic.
+They all have a “vibe” – ranging from industrial “antique” to creatively romantic.

-1. This massive loft in Vinegar Hill
+1. This massive raw creative space in Vinegar Hill

 2. This industrial space in DUMBO

 Down under the Manhattan Bridge Overpass is where you can find this huge space.
 Obviously, this NYC warehouse has a gritty, industrial feel, as demonstrated from its Peerspace photos.
-At 8000 square feet with impressively tall ceilings, you’ll have plenty of room for set building and all the technical people you need on set to get your shots.
-Both floors of this warehouse are underground, so it’s very quiet, and you can make it as dark as you’d like.
+At 1,600 square feet with impressively tall ceilings, you’ll have plenty of room for set building and all the technical people you need on set to get your shots.
+Both floors of this warehouse are underground, so it’s tranquil, and you can make it as dark as you’d like.
 Who wouldn’t want to explore this place with the lights off?

 3. This warehouse-turned-living/event space in Bushwick

-4. This 14,000-square-foot industrial space in Passaic, NJ
+4. This 13,000-square-foot industrial space in Passaic, NJ

 This gargantuan warehouse in Passaic has 22-foot ceilings and more than ample room and natural light.
-If you need more light, it would be pretty easy to set up custom lighting here given all the exposed ceiling struts.
+It would be pretty easy to set up custom lighting here if you need more light, given all the exposed ceiling struts.
 This is a wonderful event space, as it dresses up quite nicely.
 And it really stands out as a location for video production.
 You can easily create multiple sets within the space and still have plenty of room for all your technical crew.

 5. This warehouse with character in East Williamsburg